 - 2004 and 2005 Drilling program: In 2004 and 2005, Silver Standard completed an RC drilling program with the objective of delineating the mineralization of the Berenguela deposit.
 The program determined that the deposit lies along a ridge within 100 meters of surface and is approximately 1,500 meters in length and up to 500 meters wide.

 - 2010 Scoping study: A scoping study for a mining-milling operation at Berenguela was prepared in 2010.
 The study proposes the recovery of silver by conventional cyanide leaching followed by the Merrill-Crowe process, the recovery of copper by direct electro-winning and cementation, and the recovery of manganese dioxide by electro-winning.
 Two mining scenarios were evaluated, one based on a 4,000 tonnes per day operation and another at 1,000 tonnes per day.

 Jeremy D. Vincent, B.Sc.
 (Hons), P.Geo., a Qualified Person as defined in NI 43-101, has approved the foregoing disclosure on the Berenguela Project.
-Please refer to the technical report entitled "Technical Report on the Berenguela Property" dated October 4, 2005, a link to which is provided above.
+Please refer to the technical report entitled "Technical Report on the Berenguela Property" dated October 4, 2005, a link to which is provided below.